RivaD2/personal/Udemy-react-with-redux/jsx/README.md

 # A React App for practicing JSX

 **The Goals:**

-- Understanding differences between HTML and JSX
+- Gain a better understanding of the differences between HTML and JSX
-- Understanding how to convert HTML to JSX
+- Gain a better understanding how to convert HTML to JSX
 - Covering inline Styling with JSX
 - Class vs ClassName
 - Covering Values JSX is unable to show